subfuzion/partikle/doc/cli.md

 - All options are applied to the runtime configuration before command execution.
   The CLI will exit with an error if:
-  - An option is configured by more than one command since this is confusing and most likely unintentional
+  - An option is configured by more than one command since this is ambiguous and most likely unintentional (options must be unique)
-  - An option is not configured by any command (unrecognized option)
+  - An option is not configured by any command (options must be valid)

 - If the help option (`-h`, `--help`) is set, the help message for the last command in the command chain is printed and the CLI exits with a normal